seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 that prints funding while ignoring the `oi` column beside it has left half of the positioning read on the table.
 Mark against last is the basis and is read the same way.

+**Open interest needs a previous reading before it has a direction, so the reading is kept.** Every item carrying a symbol stores `oi_prev` — the open interest read by the run that last looked, with the date of that reading — and this run compares today's `oi` against it.
+Without it the column is a level with nothing to compare against, and «rising into a falling price» cannot be said at all: measured 02.09, both published setups had `fr` and `oi` read from the payload and neither could be given a direction, because no prior figure existed anywhere on disk.
+One number per item per run closes it, and the comparison it enables is the difference between distribution and capitulation on the same chart.

 **Ages, and the moment each is measured from.**

 | Field | Maximum age | Measured at | Source |